 If your most recent CRC is set to expire before the end of the upcoming season, a new one will need to be completed.

-Burnaby residents can print this Volunteer Letter and show it to at the time of application and the CRC fee will be waived (the fee is $60 for Burnaby residents).
+Burnaby residents can print this Volunteer Letter and show it to at the time of application and the CRC fee will be waived.

-A municipal police force will require you to pay for your CRC.
+If you are not in Burnaby your local police force may require you to pay for your CRC.
 BGSC will reimburse you for your CRC, just send us your receipt along with the original CRC document.

 Please note, since you will be working with children, a Vulnerable Sector check is also required.